nuxeo/platform-ci/README.md

 - Nexus
 - ChartMuseum
 - A bunch of other stuff related to Jenkins X and required for the `jx` commands, typically `jx preview` or `jx step git credentials`.

+### Nexus

+Nexus is used as:

+- An internal Docker [registry](https://docker.platform.dev.nuxeo.com/) for the images built by Kaniko in the Jenkins pipelines.
+- An internal Maven proxy [repository](https://nexus.platform.dev.nuxeo.com/repository/maven-upstream/) to the main upstream [repository](https://packages.nuxeo.com/repository/maven-internal-build/).